About the Test

 Finding a Testosterone Test

 How can I get a testosterone test?

 Testosterone testing requires a blood draw ordered by a doctor.
 The blood sample is usually taken during a visit to a doctor’s office, clinic, lab, or hospital.
 This sample is then sent to a laboratory for analysis.
 You can order a testosterone test from Testing.com.

 Can I take the test at home?

-Self-collection kits contain all of the materials needed to obtain a blood or saliva sample and mail it to a laboratory for testing.
+Self-collection kits contain all the materials needed to obtain a blood or saliva sample and mail it to a laboratory for testing.
 Results from at-home testosterone tests are usually available within a few days.

 If you have concerns about your testosterone levels, it is important to talk with a health care provider.
 At-home testosterone testing doesn’t replace talking with a doctor, especially if you have a change in your health.

 If the results of an at-home test are abnormal or if you are having symptoms, your doctor might want to order another testosterone test.
 They may also suggest a physical exam or other types of tests to assess your overall health.